ricfulop/geodepoly/docs/how_it_works.md

 `(S − 1) = S1 · G` holds coefficient-wise up to a chosen total degree.
 In the code, `S` is assembled from the hyper‑Catalan coefficient formula and `G` is solved degree‑by‑degree from the convolution structure.

+### Geode convolution

+We provide convolution utilities over the Geode variables `t2, t3, ...` that operate on sparse multivariate series represented as monomial dictionaries.
+Internally, series are converted to compact N‑D arrays, convolved via FFT, and cropped by a weighted‑degree cutoff.
+A JAX variant is also available and designed to be `jit`/`vmap` friendly for ML workflows.

 ## 7) Eigenvalues via characteristic polynomial

 For small/medium matrices, we form the characteristic polynomial using Faddeev–LeVerrier and call the